cpjreynolds/reap/README.md

-# reap: a recycling heap
+# reap: a typed allocator with region and heap semantics.